Mimi-Vinaiphat/portfolio/critique_design3.md

 I hope that after doing this class, I could help make a better visualization using the technique I learn in this course.
 <br/>

-#In this part, I will critique on the graph using Stephen Few's Data Visualization Effectiveness Profile.
+# In this part, I will critique on the graph using Stephen Few's Data Visualization Effectiveness Profile.
 <br/>
 ## Usefulness and Completeness (8/10, 8/10)
 The graph is quite useful for those who are in the life insurance industry.
-It did tells you about the direct premium of each life insurance product, comparison between each time period (year-to-date), both in terms of value and the percentage changed.
+It did tell you about the direct premium of each life insurance product, comparison between each time period (year-to-date), both in terms of value and the percentage changed.
 However, it might take times trying to understand all the details and information presented.
 Personally I think that the graph and charts presented TOO MUCH information.
-Not all the information has to be presented such as the line above the graph as it made some confusion on what it represent.
+Not all the information has to be presented such as the line above the graph as it made some confusion on what it represents.
 I also think that we may not need to show the historial data dated back to 2019 as this created too much bar to compare.
 This could be break down into several graphs which I would be showing in my redesign of the data visualization.
 <br/>